SimoneCascino/DestinationBuilder/README.md

   }
   ```

 Destinations.DetailScreen.route() returns the string **DetailScreen/{id}**, which is pretty much what we wanted to obtain, but in pascal case.
-Currently the generation matches the name of the function, but I'm planning to provide a way to customize it.
+It is possible to customize it, I will explain how later.
 So we can replace the hardcoded string in the composable dsl of the navigation graph:

 ```kotlin